-Unlike most flowering and ornamental plants, Fiddle Leaf Fig Trees do not share interesting myths, symbolisms, or lots of different meanings.
+Unlike most flowering and ornamental plants, Fiddle Leaf Fig Trees don’t share too many interesting myths or symbolisms, but it is closely aligned with the star sign of Taurus.
 One thing’s for sure, though.
 This “it” plant surely gives a nice pop of lush greens and a relaxing ambiance to your home or office.

 Types of Fiddle Leaf Plants

 Fiddle Leaf Fig plants, also called FLF, have two distinct types that you’ll find as houseplants.
 The first one is the Fiddle Leaf Fig bush that flaunts a bushy appearance and grows around 3 to 4 ft in height.
 Popular cultivars include Ficus lyrata ‘Compacta,’ ‘Bambino,’ and ‘Suncoast.’
 The other plant type is commonly referred to as the Fiddle Leaf Fig tree.
 It’s much taller and grows around 5 to 7 ft tall indoors.

 Fiddle Leaf Fig Tree delivery is readily available year-round from many leading plant shops.

 How to Grow a Fiddle Leaf Fig Tree Indoors

 The popularity of Fiddle Leaf Fig Trees as indoor houseplants is undeniable.
 Browse through the web or a magazine for home interior design inspirations, and you’d most likely find this African-native plant.
 It’s usually a crucial design element displaying all its lush glory and adding the right pop of color and texture to a bare space.